5 Best Container Vegetables for Beginning Gardeners

 I thought that all green beans had to grow up poles or on a trellis, because that's how Grandpa grew his green beans.
 I'm so glad that I was wrong!

-Varieties: You can grow bush beans, wax beans, and snap beans in pots.
-Here are the best varieties of beans to grow in containers.
+Here's more about the best varieties of beans to grow in containers.

 Planting: Plant beans 6-8 inches apart and harvest daily, while the pods are slender and crisp.